travis-ci/docs-travis-ci-com/user/languages/ruby.md

 We try to keep it as up-to-date as possible.

-However, should you require the latest version of RubyGems, you can add the following to your .travis.yml:
+Should you require the latest version of RubyGems, you can add the following to your .travis.yml:

     before_install:
       - gem update --system